Projects

 Project Leader: Ashley Wheeler

 Age Limit: *9 and up.
 This will be a pretty fast paced project and will be challenging for younger members.
-Adults are welcome to stay and assist.
+Adults are welcome to stay and assist if you think this will be an issue for your child.

 Cardboard Engineering